I am sometimes asked whether you can extend the life of a leaf chain fitted to a forklift, simply by swapping or reversing ends?

 Some years ago, a number of forklift manufacturers started to factory-fit leaf chain with plastic guides.
 These guides were added to prevent wear on hydraulic cylinders or to control guide hoses which were routed through or near the mast of the forklift.

 Leaf chain with plastic inserts is now available in a variety of pitch sizes and lengths and are found typically fitted to forklift trucks manufactured by Linde, Boss, Komatsu, Still, Toyota, Cesab, Hyundai and Jungheinrich.

-When it comes to forklift trucks and other materials handling equipment that uses fixed leaf chains, the saying “A chain is only as strong as its weakest link” is not entirely true, as another weak point is potentially the anchor – where the chain is attached to the lift system.
+When it comes to forklift trucks and other materials handling equipment that use fixed leaf chains, the saying “A chain is only as strong as its weakest link” is not entirely true, as another weak point is potentially the anchor – where the leaf chain is attached to the lift system.

 A key part of that anchor assembly is the leaf chain anchor pin – sometimes called a clevis pin.
-They often get overlooked, but they play a key part in safely joining the leaf chain to the chain anchor bolts, therefore securing it into the lift system.
+They often get overlooked, but they play a key part in safely joining the leaf chain to the leaf chain anchor bolts, therefore securing it into the lift system.

 Installed and maintained correctly, the hard-working leaf chain on your forklift or telehandler will give many years of service.
-But any industrial chain will suffer from wear or potential environmental damage and should be periodically inspected.
+But any industrial leaf chain will suffer from wear or potential environmental damage and should be periodically inspected.

-To carry out a leaf chain inspection, you need to know certain facts about the chain, facts which are not discernible from a visual inspection.
+To carry out a leaf chain inspection, you need to know certain facts about the leaf chain, facts which are not discernible from a visual inspection.
 Knowing the part number can help, but that doesn’t tell the whole story.